 Right of access : Any individual has the right to see personal data which WMOA holds about him/her on written request.

-This policy will be reviewed annually at the WMOA AGM and published annually in West Midlander.
+This policy will be reviewed if the legislation or guidance changes, and biennially at the WMOA AGM.
+It will be published annually in West Midlander.

 Next scheduled review: October 2022